bwburnsides/BW8cpu/README.md

 # Apple Pie

-An 8-bit processor and peripherials from the fundamentals.
+An 8-bit processor and peripherials from first principles.

     If you wish to make apple pie from scratch, you must first create the universe.
                                                     -- Carl Sagan